-Course Objectives: The paper of Real Analysis is introduced to two year/four semesters P.G.
+Course Objectives: The paper of Real Analysis is introduced to two year/four semester P.G.
 (Mathematics) classes for the study of functions of bounded variation, Riemann-Stieltjes integrals, point-wise convergence, uniform convergence and power series.
-The main objective of real analysis is that to prepare the students for further research in analysis and Functions of several variable.
+The main objective of real analysis is that to prepare the students for further research in analysis and Functions of Several Variable.

-Countable and uncountable sets, Infinite sets and the axiom of choice, Cardinal numbers and its arithmetic, Schroeder-Bernstein theorem, Zorns lemma, Well ordering principle, Functions of bounded variation and some properties of function of bounded variation, Lipschitz condition and function, Variation function, Positive variation function, Negative variation function and The Jor-dan Decomposition theorem.
+Countable and uncountable sets, Infinite sets and the axiom of choice, Cardinal numbers and its arithmetic, Schroeder-Bernstein theorem, Zorns Lemma, Well ordering principle, Functions of Bounded Variation and some properties of function of bounded variation, Lipschitz condition and function, Variation function, Positive Variation function, Negative Variation function and The Jordan Decomposition theorem.